Senior Honors Thesis

-Why write a Senior Honors Thesis?
+Why write a senior Honors thesis?

 There are a number of reasons to consider writing a thesis.
 For one, it is an opportunity to explore a topic that interests you.
 There may have been a topic in a class or a reading that caught your attention; the senior thesis will allow you to dive deeper into the topic.
 You will likely master your topic and develop an educated perspective.
 Secondly, the thesis experience will develop your reading, research and writing skills–skills that will prepare you well for graduate school and other careers.
 Finally, writing a thesis is required for most Honors in the Major programs.
 Please talk to your departmental advisor if you have questions about this requirement.
-Most students find the Senior Thesis a rewarding experience in which they develop new skills through independent work.
+Most students find the senior thesis a rewarding experience in which they develop new skills through independent work.

 First Steps